niuers/Distributed-System-Design-Review/Communications.md

 Examples: Domain Name System (DNS UDP port 53), streaming media applications such as IPTV or movies, Voice over IP (VoIP), Trivial File Transfer Protocol (TFTP) and online multiplayer games etc

 ## TCP vs. UDP
-Lets look at the properties of each:

 ### TCP:

-Connection based
+1. Connection based
-Guaranteed reliable and ordered
+1. Guaranteed reliable and ordered
-Automatically breaks up your data into packets for you Makes sure it doesn't send data too fast for the internet connection to handle (flow control) Easy to use, you just read and write data like its a file
+1. Automatically breaks up your data into packets for you
+1. Makes sure it doesn't send data too fast for the internet connection to handle (flow control)
+1. Easy to use, you just read and write data like its a file

 ### UDP:

-No concept of connection, you have to code this yourself No guarantee of reliability or ordering of packets, they may arrive out of order, be duplicated, or not arrive at all!
+1. No concept of connection, you have to code this yourself
+1. No guarantee of reliability or ordering of packets, they may arrive out of order, be duplicated, or not arrive at all!
-You have to manually break your data up into packets and send them You have to make sure you don't send data too fast for your internet connection to handle If a packet is lost, you need to devise some way to detect this, and resend that data if necessary You can't even rely on the UDP checksum so you must add your own
+1. You have to manually break your data up into packets and send them
+1. You have to make sure you don't send data too fast for your internet connection to handle
+1. If a packet is lost, you need to devise some way to detect this, and resend that data if necessary
+1. You can't even rely on the UDP checksum so you must add your own
+2. Some latency-sensitive applications such as videoconferencing and Voice over IP use UDP
+   * UDP does not perform flow control and does not retransmit lost packets, it avoids some of the reasons for variable network delays (although it is still suscepti‐ ble to switch queues and scheduling delays)
+   * UDP is a good choice in situations where delayed data is worthless.

 ###
 1. Using TCP is the worst possible mistake you can make when developing a multiplayer game!